jgordon/axioms/axioms/14 Space.md

       (exists (a3) (zAxis a3 f))))
 ```

 We steer clear of dealing with higher dimensions.

-Finally, we can define a coordinate system as a framework in which all
+We can define a coordinate system as a framework in which all the axes are
-the axes are numeric and the partial ordering is "greater than".
+numeric and the partial ordering is "greater than".

 ```
 (forall (f)